 In the interests of safety and the avoidance of unwanted alarms, manufacturers recommend the routine replacement of detectors typically after 10 years of service.
 We will ensure that your equipment is always up-to-date and in full working order.

-Experts in fire safety, you can count on Churches Fire to provide fire alarms for your organisation.
+Experts in fire safety, you can count on Churches Fire & Security to provide fire alarms for your organisation.
 Contact us today to discuss your individual requirements.GET STARTED

 FIRE ALARM MONITORING